 The court may also require the child's parent to do any act or refrain from doing any act that the court determines will increase the likelihood that the child will comply with the orders of the court and that is reasonable and necessary for the welfare of the child.

-This includes an order requiring the parent to:
+This may include an order requiring the parent to:

-- Attend a parenting class or parental responsibility program; and - Attend the child's school classes or functions.
-Art.
-45.057(b)(3), Code of Criminal Procedure.
+- Attend a parenting class or parental responsibility program; and/or - Attend the child's school classes or functions.

+Code of Criminal Procedure Art.
+45.057(b)(3).